 Brilacidin COVID-19 Antiviral Description

 Brilacidin (PMX-30063) is a synthetic, non-peptidic small molecule that kills pathogens swiftly, significantly reducing drug resistance development.
 Brilacidin also functions in a robust immunomodulatory capacity, lessening inflammation, and promoting healing.
 In addition, Brilacidin has the potent ability to inhibit coronaviruses, primarily by disrupting viral integrity and blocking viral entry.

 Brilacidin is one of the few drugs targeting COVID-19 tested in human trials for other clinical indications.
 In addition, laboratory testing at independent laboratories supports Brilacidin's antiviral ability to safely and potently inhibit SARS-CoV-2 and multiple strains of human coronaviruses.
 For example, in a human lung cell line against the SARS-CoV-2 betacoronavirus, Brilacidin achieved a Selectivity Index of 426.

 Modeled after HDPs, the "front-line" of defense in the body's innate immune system is a synthetic, non-peptidic small molecule that kills pathogens swiftly, significantly reducing the likelihood of drug resistance developing.

-On February 9, 2021, the journal Cell Culture published a paper that concluded Brilacidin was shown to exert potent inhibitory effects on SARS-CoV-2 in cell culture by decreasing viral load in different cell types, including ACE2 positive human lung cells, and, importantly, in both the Washington and Italian strains of the coronavirus.
+On February 9, 2021, the journal Cell Culture published a paper that concluded Brilacidin was shown to exert potent inhibitory effects on SARS-CoV-2 in cell culture by decreasing viral load in different cell types, including ACE2 positive human lung cells and, notably, in both the Washington and Italian strains of the coronavirus.
 Testing of Brilacidin against additional SARS-CoV-2 virus strains is planned, concluded this paper.